var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-45824147-1']); _gaq.push(['_setDomainName', 'davedominique.com'])

-David’s research interests include the music of Beat Furrer, Charles Mingus, Eric Dolphy, noise and chaos in popular genres, and the music of Beat Furrer, about which he wrote the theory portion of his PhD dissertation.
-David has presented papers on Furrer’s music at at the national meeting of The Society for Music Theory in Charlotte, NC, The West Coast Conference of Music Theory, the South Central Society for Music Theory, and Music Theory Southeast, where he received the “Best Student Paper” Award.
+David’s research interests include the music of Charles Mingus, Eric Dolphy, noise and chaos in popular genres, and the music of Beat Furrer, about which he wrote the theory portion of his PhD dissertation.
+David has presented papers on Furrer’s music at at the national meeting of The Society for Music Theory, The West Coast Conference of Music Theory, the South Central Society for Music Theory, and Music Theory Southeast, where he received the “Best Student Paper” Award.
 He has been an invited speaker at Wellesley College, Virginia Tech, Harvard Summer Composition Institute and California State University, Northridge.
 For his compositions and research he has received awards from The Mellon Foundation, The American Music Center, The Max Kade Foundation, California State University, Brandeis University and the College of William and Mary.
 He has been an Artist-in-Residence at the MacDowell Colony, Djerassi Resident Artist Program, The Virginia Center for the Creative Arts, The Hambidge Center and Brush Creek Foundation for the Arts, with upcoming residencies at Arteles Creative Center and Fiskar’s Village AiR program, both in Finland.